ULTIMATE Guide to the Dambulla Cave Temples, Sri Lanka

-Basically, you come to Sri Lanka to see the people and their country and the Dambulla Cave Temples are an important part of them and their history.
+Basically, if you’ve come to Sri Lanka to see the people and their country then the Dambulla Cave Temples are an important part of them and their history.
 Visiting the caves is a privilege that shouldn’t be taken for granted!

-What’s the difference between the ‘Dambulla Cave Temple’, the ‘Rock Temples of Dambulla’, and the ‘Golden Temple’?
+What’s the difference between the “Dambulla Cave Temples”, the “Rock Temples of Dambulla”, and the “Golden Temple”?

 The Golden Buddha is different though.
 This is a massive golden Buddha statue right in Dambulla.
 You can actually keep walking after visiting the Golden Buddha up the stairs to get to the cave temples, but I don’t recommend doing it this way (keep reading to find out why.)

 Where is the Dambulla Cave Temple and how to get there?

 You’ll find the Dambulla Cave Temple in the city of Dambulla, Sri Lanka.
 Dambulla is located 160 km from Colombo, 73 km from Kandy, or 105 km from Trincomalee.

 The actual Dambulla Cave Temples are located up on top of a large rock that you must walk to.
 The walk takes about 20-minutes and involves climbing many stairs.
 There is two car parking lots in which there is a path up to the temples, but there is only one where you can buy the cave temple entrance ticket…